The Premature Prediction:

-Since this is by way of being a companion piece to ‘The Changeling Hypothesis’ above, I have no intention of deleting it.
-Even though it is hosed.
+Since this is by way of being a companion piece to ‘The Changeling Hypothesis’ above, I have no intention of deleting it even though it is hosed.
 And for that matter, it isn’t conclusively hosed.
 For the most part Rowling simply ignored the issue.
-But don’t expect a lot of parity with DHs if you choose to read further.
+But you still should’t expect a lot of parity with DHs if you choose to read further.

 And, no, I was not talking about Snape’s true loyalties or whether Miss Granger was going to reappear at the end of the summer having finally gotten a decent haircut and a makeover, and proceed to give her fans a definitive answer to the ’shipping wars.

-(Although I certainly had come to my final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)
+(Although I certainly was tending toward my final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)

 No, I was talking about the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 At that point, in some respects there seemed to be a good deal less to this problem than first met the eye, and there also seemed a great deal less real mystery regarding the ultimate resolution of this conflict than Rowling had attempted to inject.
 Was there any reader of this series, any reader at all, who seriously believed for a minute that JK Rowling would permit Voldemort to win?

 Of course not.
 The one great uncertainty was not whether or not Harry would ultimately manage to defeat Lord Voldemort, but whether Harry would manage to defeat Lord Voldemort and survive.
 There had been endless debate on this issue from the first interview in which Mrs Rowling mischievously tossed out the suggestion that he might not.